 Given that there are 12 columns in a row, it would seem logical to divide 768 by 12, and use the resulting number, 64, to decide how many columns to devote to a given picture.
 That approach has merit but there is one additional piece of crucial information: each div comes with 30px of padding.
-Therefore, your decision of how many columns to assign to a given picture and how many divs to place in a given row, must take these 30 pixels into account
+Therefore, your decision of how many columns to assign to a given picture and how many divs to place in a given row, should take these 30 pixels into account

-So far this has lesson has been pretty dry, so let's moisten it up with an imaginary real world situation.
-It's November 30 and your brother-in-law, who always seems to turn to you whenever he needs help, just bought a christmas tree farm and desperately needs a website, now.
+So far this has lesson has been pretty dry, so let’s moisten it up with an imaginary real world situation.
+It’s November 30 and your brother-in-law, who always seems to turn to you whenever he needs help, just bought a Christmas tree farm and desperately needs a website, now.
 He knows that you are taking this course and begs you to come through for him with a website that works well on multiple devices.
 The good news is that you have just learned about Bootstrap and are ready to whip this thing out with a minimum of effort.
-In fact, you should be able to do the whole thing in about an hours.
-So let's get going, time is short.
+In fact, you should be able to do the whole thing in about an hour.
+So let’s get going, time is short.

 <div class="row"> </div>.